isomerpages/moe-punggolsec/_academic-subjects/Physical Education Programme.md

 This recreational competition creates a safe learning environment where students can apply authentically what they have learnt in class.
-Although the competitive spirit is strong, students practise self-respect, respect for others, respect for rules and laws of the game.
+Although the competitive spirit is strong, students practise self-respect, respect for others and respect for rules and laws of the game.
 This is also exemplified by the student umpires and referees.